-Agreement on climate change, and the Obama administration's contribution was the Environmental Protection Agency's proposed Clean Power Plan.
-This plan is the largest climate-change regulation ever attempted in the U.S., and its legality is currently being argued before the U.S. Court of Appeals in Washington.
+The United States and China recently ratified the Paris Agreement on climate change, with the Obama administration's contribution being the Environmental Protection Agency's proposed Clean Power Plan - the largest climate-change regulation ever attempted in the - whose legality is currently being argued before the U.S. eals in Washington, D.C.